 Essentially, it means owning and controlling your last mile delivery method.
 Many companies prefer to go for in-house delivery systems by having their own delivery staff and fleet of vehicles to get the goods from the store or warehouse delivered to customers.
 This choice provides the most control over the delivery process.

 Often, businesses choose this delivery model if they can't partner with a reliable service provider or if there's mistrust of the available third-party companies.
-The in-house delivery system, just like the 3PL option, has pros and cons.
+The in-house last mile delivery system, just like the 3PL option, has pros and cons.